The 16 Best New Restaurants In Sydney Right Now

 Prefecture 48*, Sydney CBD

 I know what you’re thinking: “Why the asterisk?”
-Well it’s because this list entrant isn’t so much a restaurant as it is an entire precinct comprised of six unique venues (four diners, a patisserie, and a whisky bar).
+Well, it’s because this list entrant isn’t so much a restaurant as it is an entire precinct comprised of six unique venues (four diners, a patisserie, and a whisky bar).

 In a nationwide first, Azabu Group has enlisted a collection of internationally-renowned culinary artists to boldly plant its flag with a three-level establishment.
 One that ambitiously covers all 47 prefectures of Japan – it bills itself as “the 48th” – within a gorgeously appointed, heritage-listed Victorian warehouse.

-Each of Prefecture 48’s vital organs showcase its own distinct character, drawing inspiration from the ‘Floating World’ or Ukiyoe — “a theme that epitomises the refined lifestyle of Japan during the Edo period.”
+Each of Prefecture 48’s vital organs showcases its own distinct character, drawing inspiration from the ‘Floating World’ or Ukiyoe – “a theme that epitomises the refined lifestyle of Japan during the Edo period.”
 They are as follows:

 • Garaku (Kaiseki)